skvadrik/re2c/src/manual/warnings/undefined_control_flow/simple_example.rst

     }

-Clearly this is not what we want: this code matches any letter, not only ``'a'``. re2c grumbles something about undefined control flow and says that default ``*`` rule won't hurt:
+Clearly this is not what we want: this code matches any letter, not only ``'a'``. re2c grumbles something about undefined control flow and says that the default ``*`` rule won't hurt:

 .. code-block:: none

-    re2c: warning: line 3: control flow is undefined for strings that match '[\x0-\x60\x62-\xFF]', use default rule '*' [-Wundefined-control-flow]
+    re2c: warning: line 3: control flow is undefined for strings that match '[\x0-\x60\x62-\xFF]', use the default '*' rule  [-Wundefined-control-flow]

 Let's add it: